vitas9313-sketch/toyota-financial-strategy-resilience/README.md

-# Strategic Resilience: Financial Pivot & Tariff Risk Mitigation for Toyota
+# Strategic Financial Pivot & Tariff Risk Mitigation for Toyota

 ## Project Overview
 Simulated the role of a CFO for Toyota under the 2025 “America First” policies, providing quantitative analysis and actionable strategic recommendations.